TheMosquito/deepstream-open-horizon/README.md

 ```
 make build
 make dev
+# ... watch the output as it runs
+# ... wait for the "Deepstream RTSP pipeline example is starting" message, then
-# ... and watch the output as it runs, also connect to its RTSP output stream to verify it works
+# ... connect to the RTSP output stream to verify it works
 Ctrl-C  # To stop it when you are finished
 ```